Kamilcuk/nomad-tools/README.md

 ```
 + nomad-watch start --help
-Usage: nomad-watch start [OPTIONS] JOBFILE
+Usage: nomad-watch start [OPTIONS] [CMD]...

-  Start a Nomad Job.
-Then act like mode started.
-JOBFILE can be file with a HCL
+  Start a Nomad Job and then act like started command.
+All following
-  or JSON nomad job or it can be a string containing a HCL or JSON nomad job.
+  command arguments are passed to nomad job run command.
+Note that nomad job run
+  has arguments with a single dash.

 Options:
-  -h, --help  Show this message and exit.
+  --help  Show this message and exit.
-  --version

 ```